-The MAKER Grant is an annual award opportunity for Chicago-based contemporary visual artists who demonstrate a commitment to a sustainable artistic practice and career development.
+The MAKER Grant Program is an annual, unrestricted award opportunity for Chicago-based contemporary visual artists who demonstrate a commitment to a sustainable artistic practice and career development.

-Specifically, the grant recognizes that Chicago is home to a unique and thriving ecology of engaged and socially-conscious makers, who often work outside of traditional forms or without commercial support.
-MAKER grant, therefore, endeavors to honor these artists whose work actively engages with social and/or environmental issues—with an eye towards using the strategies, beauty, and meaning of art-making for positive change.
+MAKER grants recognize that Chicago is home to a unique and thriving ecology of engaged and socially-conscious makers, who often work outside of traditional forms or without commercial support.
+MAKER grants, therefore, endeavor to honor these artists whose work actively engages with social issues—with an eye towards using the strategies, beauty, and meaning of art-making for positive change.

-This grant is funded by a portion of proceeds from the Chicago Artists Coalition’s annual Starving Artist fundraiser and a matching contribution from OtherPeoplesPixels.
+The OtherPeoplesPixels Awards grant $3,000 and $1,000 to recognize two exceptional artists whose work actively engages with social or environmental issues.
+These awards are funded by a portion of proceeds from the Chicago Artists Coalition’s annual fundraiser, WORK IN PROGRESS, and a matching contribution from OtherPeoplesPixels.
 MAKER Grant recognizes both the CAC’s and OPP’s mutual commitments to supporting local artists’ practices and professional development.

 OtherPeoplesPixels is a portfolio website service designed for artists by artists—and is dedicated to helping artists and cultural makers share their creative work with the world.
 Founded in 2005, OPP has remained an independently run, triple-bottom line company, and continues to support arts, environmental & social justice initiatives through The OtherPeoplesPixels Fund and initiatives like the MAKER Grant.